Art at SMAAA

 Use a range of visual elements to reflect the purpose of the work.

-This year at St Michael and All Angels we have held lots of art events.
+At St Michael and All Angels we have held lots of art events.
 Thank you to everyone who has taken part and all of the parents, carers, family members and friends who have encouraged the children with their art work and supported exhibitions both in and out of school.

 Well done to all of the children who exhibited art work for parents, carers, family and friends to come and see.
 Everyone was very impressed with the standard of work and the children were proud to share their work and talk about the techniques they had used.